 His proficiency in English, French, Swahili, Esperanto and African languages (e.g. Ebembe) gave impetus to his publishing in academic journals and other fora.
 He worked as a web journalist for the Mining IR team during the Mining Indaba, the outcome of which gave birth to around ten articles.
 Elisée has two books under his name and a variety of publications.

 He now looks forward to decolonising research by all means.
 Elisée can be reached at: email@example.com

 Márton Demeter is an associate professor at the National University of Public Service in Budapest, Hungary.
 Márton studies global academic inequalities, transnational knowledge production and the uneven accumulation of global symbolic and academic capital.

-In his studies he mainly focuses on social sciences in general and on communication and media studies in particular as the latter is one of the most biased discipline in terms of both educational networks and international publication patterns.
-Márton also analyses journalism practices beyond the Western world in general, and in the Central and Eastern European region in particular.
+In his studies he mainly focuses on social sciences in general and on communication and media studies in particular, as the latter is one of the most biased disciplines in terms of both educational networks and international publication patterns.
+Márton also analyses journalism practices beyond the western world in general, and in the central and eastern European regions in particular.

 His research has been widely published in leading periodicals of the field such as Journalism and Mass Communication Quarterly, International Journal of Communication, Journalism, Journalism Practice or Publishing Research Quarterly.
 Márton can be reached at firstname.lastname@example.org

 Monika Hirmer is a PhD candidate at SOAS, University of London, in the Department of Religions and Philosophies.
-She is also a Teaching Assistant in the course ‘The Margins of Philosophy’: Postcolonial, Gender and Queer Epistemologies.
+She is also a teaching assistant for the course ‘The Margins of Philosophy: Postcolonial, Gender and Queer Epistemologies’.

 Trained as an anthropologist at the University of Hyderabad, India, from where she obtained her MPhil, her research is at the intersection of ethnography and philosophy, to which she applies a decolonial perspective.